 The Housing Opportunity Through Modernization Act of 2016 (HOTMA) eliminated the project cap exemption for projects that serve disabled families and modified the exception for supportive services.
-Projects where these caps were implemented prior to HOTMA may continue to use the former exemptions and may renew their HAP contracts under the old requirements, unless BRHP and owner agree to change the conditions of the HAP contract.
+Projects where these caps were implemented prior to HOTMA (HAP contracts executed prior to April 18, 2017) or FSHO (contract in effect on or prior to December 27, 2020) may continue to use the former exemptions and may renew their HAP contracts under the old requirements, unless BRHP and owner agree to change the conditions of the HAP contract.
 However, this change may not be made if it would jeopardize an assisted family's eligibility for continued assistance in the project.